Ab494/Ab494/README.md

 - **AI Chatbot API** – A Django-based RESTful API that takes user prompts and generates intelligent responses using GPT models.
 - **Prompt-Based Academic Assistant** *(Coming Soon)* – A virtual academic helper designed for students, powered by OpenAI.

-> Blending traditional backend power with cutting-edge AI — more repos and demos coming soon!
+> Blending traditional backend power with cutting edge AI more repos and demos coming soon!

 ---